nexxius/Homelab/Self-Hosted_NAS.md

 - **Use Software Not Packaged for your System:** There are a wide variety of Docker containers available to install.
 Synology only provides a limited number of packages, so Docker provides you with a huge amount of freedom.
 - **Easily Defined Ports:** If you're looking to run multiple services with a web interface, you may run into the problem of conflicting ports.
 Normally you can configure things, but this might be tricky, difficult, or a pain.
 With docker, you can configure which of the host's ports are used for each container (and change them easily later).
 - **Quick Deployment:** Many of these services are basically a 'one command and running' solution.
 There isn't any fiddling with dependencies or getting any packages to talk to each other.
-- **Portability:** If you keep your containers' data stored in a persistent folder on your host system, the
+- **Portability:** If you keep your containers' data stored in a persistent folder on your host system, the files can be easily copied onto a new system.
 - **Somewhat Increased Security:** I mention this one last since there are arguments that could be made both ways.
 On the one hand, if someone compromises a container, the compromise will generally be limited to that one container.
 This is obviously not going to be helpful if your container has significant privileges

 ### Setting Up Docker